cms-ml/documentation/content/inference/tensorflow2.md

 Depending on the use case, the following approaches can optimize the inference performance.
 It could be worth checking them out in your algorithm.

+Further optimization approaches can be found in the [integration checklist](checklist.md).

 #### Reusing tensors